Hugh Murney

 Hugh Patrick Murney (29 January 1939 – 23 August 2023) was a Scottish footballer who played as a wing-half for Morton, Dumbarton, Queen of the South, Gloucester City and East Stirling.
 A promising young footballer, he made his debut for Greenock Morton at age 18, missing all but five league matches in his first senior season in 1957-58.

 He later continued his playing career with Melbourne Hakoah in the Victorian State League, before taking up coaching.

-Murney died on 23 August 2023, at the age of 84, after a long battle with Dementia.
+Murney died on 23 August 2023, at the age of 84, after suffering Dementia.